 Last month I had the opportunity to fly with them once again, this time stopping in Panama City for a while, then continuing down to Lima, Peru.
 This trip reinforced my feeling that for much of Latin America, this airline is your best choice, especially if you can’t buy a business class ticket or score an upgrade on one of its competitors.
 Compared to any U.S. airline flying to Latin America, Copa offers a far better experience in economy, plus you can earn Star Alliance partner miles for your trip.
 (Including United in the U.S.)

 The one drawback to Copa is the consistently long lines to check in.
 Get to the airport plenty early.
 This is not unique to them of course, but I heard two frequent travelers grumble that the name should be “Cola Airlines,” the joke being that “cola” is a word for tail or line in Spanish.
-If you’ve got elite status on Continental, you can jump this line and save a huge amount of time.
+If you’ve got elite status on a Star Alliance partner, you can jump this line and save a huge amount of time.
 Checking in online beforehand can help in some airports as that puts you in a different line that may be shorter.

 The actual check-in process was simple and friendly for all four of my flight legs, however, and my checked baggage arrived intact on the other end.
 As I pointed out in my review three years ago, the gate agents are refreshingly helpful compared to their legacy U.S. airline counterparts.

 The real payoff is the service on the planes themselves.
 They are set up like Continental’s, with a rather routine business class set-up and coach seats with average pitch.
 Seats are usually leather, however, there’s a music and movie system with complimentary headsets, and you get real food with your flight.
 In every case there was a choice of two dishes (such as pancakes or an omelette for breakfast) and I saw other passengers getting their kosher or vegetarian meal.
 Pillows and blankets are provided and there is an in-flight magazine in English and Spanish.